Muhammad-Azam-khan/Data-science-Project-Rice-leaf-disease-prediction/README.md

 ## Model Building

 1. **Architecture:**
-   -Here's a textual representation of the model architecture based on your provided code:
+   -Here's a textual representation of the model architecture based on my code:

 ```plaintext
 Model Architecture: